wp-plugins/wp-on-routes/README.md

 );
 ```

-In example above, if you target `/foo/a/b/c/bar/test`, browser will answer with HTTP status 200, with following code, with header and footer included:
+In example above, if you target `/foo/a/b/c/bar/test`, browser will answer with HTTP status 200, with following code, with header and footer included, only in Firefox browser:

 ```
 array (size=2)